-In AC 2018-2019, the target was met.
-75 out of 87 students (86%) met the expected 80% benchmark.
+In AC 2019-2020, 90 out of 111 students (81%) met the expected 80% benchmark.
 Several reasons point to why the expected benchmark was met, including:

 - 1. Although CFS 3030 is a required course for CFS majors, the course is also an elective course chosen by various majors across campus.
 The class has become a beneficial "life-skills" course appropriate for all students, with information that applies to a variety of careers and majors. - 2.
 The assignment chosen for CFS 3030 is an individualized and experience-based exercise that gives students an opportunity for self-analysis.
 The results of the inventory are provided to the student separately and through a series of higher-order thinking questions.
 Students were asked to compare their results with their belief system/values.
 The student must then compare and contrast the results and their personal beliefs and assess how these values affect their behavior.
-The purpose of the exercise is a pre-cursor to assignments and discussions that lead to how behavior and choices affect the individual and family management.
+The purpose of the exercise is a pre-cursor to assignments and discussions that lead to how behavior and choices affect the individual and family management. - 3.
+Student feedback has indicated that the course in general, and this specific assignment, challenged their thought processes and values and forced the student to evaluate their internal value system and its effect on behavior.

-Based on analysis of the 2018-2019 results, faculty made the following change in 2019-2020 to drive the cycle of improvement.
+Based on analysis of the 2019-2020 results, faculty made the following change in 2020-2021 to drive the cycle of improvement.
 Faculty adjusted pedagogy and improved informational delivery in CFS 3030.
+Additional resources were provided to the student as well as additional readings, for a more in-depth clarification and explanation of expectations related to the course and specific assignment.

-As a result of this changes, in AC 2019-2020 the target was met.
+As a result of these changes, in AC 2020-2021 the target was met.

-In AC 2019-2020, 90 out of 111 students (81%) met the expected 80% benchmark.
+In AC 2020-2021, 100 out of 105 students (95%) met the expected 80% benchmark.
 Therefore, the target measure was met.
-The number of students taking the course has increased, from 87 to 111, in AC 2019-2020.
 Several reasons point to why the expected benchmark was met, including:

 - 1. Although CFS 3030 is a required course for CFS majors, this "life-skills" course proves to be appropriate for many students, with information that applies to a variety of careers and majors. - 2.
-The assignment chosen for CFS 3030 is an individualized and experiencedbased exercise that gives students an opportunity for self-analysis.
+The assignment chosen for CFS 3030 is an individualized and experienced-based exercise that gives students an opportunity for self-analysis.
 The results of the inventory are provided to the student separately and through a series of higher-order thinking questions.
 The student is asked to compare their results with their belief system/values.
 The student must then compare and contrast the results and their personal beliefs and assess how these values affect their behavior.
-The purpose of the exercise is a pre-cursor to assignments and discussions that lead to how behavior and choices affect the individual and family management.
+The purpose of the exercise is a pre-cursor to assignments and discussions that lead to how behavior and choices affect the individual and family management. - 3.
+Student feedback provided the instructor with specific information about how the students benefited from the exercise and the course.
+This feedback was utilized by increasing the explanation and clarification of the expectations of the student's responses.
+The instructor also included additional resources and specific readings to assist the student in their understanding and application of the information.